ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP.rst

    ros2 run rviz2 rviz2

-If you've never used rviz before, please see the `User's Guide <http://wiki.ros.org/rviz/UserGuide>`__ to get you started.

-The first thing to do, because we don't have any tf transforms setup, is to set the `Fixed Frame <http://wiki.ros.org/rviz/UserGuide>`__ to the frame we set the marker to above, ``/my_frame``.
+The first thing to do, because we don't have any tf transforms setup, is to set the ``Fixed Frame`` to the frame we set the marker to above, ``/my_frame``.
 In order to do so, set the Fixed Frame field to ``/my_frame``.

 Next add a Markers display.
 Notice that the default topic specified, ``visualization_marker``, is the same as the one being published.

 You should now see a marker at the origin that changes shape every second: